icons8/lunacy-docs/docs/release-notes/index.md

 ### Features

-- Shadow spread support
+- Added shadow spread support
-- Double click to zoom tool button sets zoom to 100%
+- Updated behavior of zoom tool.
+Now, double click to zoom tool button sets zoom to 100%
 - Each object now highlights by a separate frame when several objects are selected
 - Now you can reset an image to its original size with the link on the right panel
 - Letter spacing and paragraph spacing support in text blocks